 Gauge: 12 sts and 16 rows = 4 inches

 Any 5-Bulky yarn will work.
 I used 1 skein of Bernat Roving yarn - 100 g / 3.5 oz -- 120 yds / 109 m, color Plum or whatever color you like.

 Needles: US 10.5 (6.5 mm)

 You may find it easier to seam up the neck warmer with a different yarn.
-Roving yarn doesn't seam up very well and tends to fall apart.
+Roving yarn doesn't seam up very well and tends to come apart as you're seaming.
+That's because it's not a twisted yarn so it tends to break easily.
+When it's knitted it's strong but when you keep pulling it through to seam with it the friction causes it to break.
 Try a worsted weight yarn that closely matches the yarn you used.
 Of course if you want to try using the roving yarn do give it a try.
-I did use it for my neck warmer however it did come apart at times.
+I did use it for the neck warmer pattern and it did come apart at times.